h15200/notes/system-design.md

 Big picture ideas with no code.
 Frequent interview questions, but no clear, ONE answer.

-Can be broken down to 3 things
+Can be broken down to 3 main categories.

 1. scoping
 2. sketching